MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-job-queue.md

 1. When a job queue is created and set to ready state, a scheduled task is created to run not before the **Earliest Start Date/Time**.
 2. When the scheduled task is picked up by the task scheduler to run, a new background session is started.
-3. The background session will run the **Job Queue Dispatcher** codeunit:
+3. The background session is run by the **Job Queue Dispatcher** codeunit:
-    1. It will firstly check if the job should run or reschedule.
+    1. It first checks whether the job should be run or rescheduled.

-        If it shouldn't run, it will delete itself or reschedule in the case of an already running "Category Code"
+        If the job shouldn't run, it's deleted or, in the case of an already running "Category Code", it's rescheduled.
-    2. The job queue entry will be updated to the **In-Progress** state and a job queue log entry will be created.
+    2. The job queue entry is updated to the **In-Progress** state, and a job queue log entry is created.
-    3. The specified **Object ID to Run** will then be started.
+    3. The specified **Object ID to Run** is then started.

-       If there's an exception, none of the subsequent steps will run and the failure codeunit path will run.
+       If an exception occurs, none of the subsequent steps in the Job Queue Dispatcher path will be run, but instead, the failure codeunit path will be run.
-4. The failure codeunit path:
+4. The failure codeunit path runs as follows:
     1. An exception is raised and surfaced.
-    2. The **Job Queue Error Handler** codeunit will run in a new background session.
+    2. The **Job Queue Error Handler** codeunit is run in a new background session.
-        1. It will update the job queue entry to error state.
+        1. The job queue entry is updated to the **Error** state.
-        2. Save the error(s) using **Error Message Management**.
+        2. The errors are saved by using **Error Message Management**.
-        3. Update the job queue entry and job queue log entry with the error.
+        3. The job queue entry and job queue log entry are updated with the error.
-        4. The job queue will then either stay in Error state or be rescheduled.
+        4. The job queue then either stays in the **Error** state or is rescheduled:
-            - The job queue will stay in error state if the **Maximum No. of Attempts** has been exceeded and isn't a recurring job.
+            - It will stay in **Error** state if the **Maximum No. of Attempts** has been exceeded, it's not a recurring job.
-            - If the maximum attempts have not been exceeded and is a recurring job, it will be rescheduled.
+            - It will be rescheduled if the maximum attempts have not been exceeded and it's a recurring job.

 ## About job queue sessions and permissions